27 October 2018

 Running is excruciating.
 You make yourself go out of breath and sweat a lot.
 But there must be something to it because why do so many people become obsessed with it.
 I decided to find out in 2012.
 Google helped me learn that you can apparently train yourself to run long distance and to run fast.
 After all these years I’ve managed to run long (21 km).
 But I haven’t managed to make myself run fast.

 Yesterday, I found an old dorky photo of me and my friends Zaki and Ika after running 10 kilometres in 2012.
-We stand atop the winners podium and rise our hands up to the air, grinning ear to ear.
+We stand atop the winners podium and raise our hands up to the air, grinning ear to ear.
 That was my first attempt in running.
 And during training for this 10k I started to understand why people do it.
 After a certain threshold of effort, running becomes enjoyable.
 Perhaps that’s when you come to a state of flow.
 I’m pretty sure it is.
 You’ve overcame the initial challenge of starting and warming up your body but it’s still challenging enough to make it stimulating and still not too hard so it’s doable.
 And this state is blissful.
 It doesn’t usually last that long in my runs, though.
 Maybe 30 seconds?
 But another good feeling comes when you finish your run.
 Because it was hard, you automatically feel good about yourself.
 With so many distractions on social media with posts and pictures of people seemingly living amazing lives, which I somehow could not for the life of me stop myself from looking, and work stress fuelled by toxic self-doubt, feeling good about myself doesn’t come easily.

 Running is a relatively(?) easy pick me up.
 And a stress buster.
 When I run, I feel on top of the world and feel like I can overcome any challenge.
 I sometimes read on online running magazines that it can train mental toughness too.
 I remember a couple of months before launching The Conversation, one Sunday when I was started doing my long run a bit too late, and the heat of the sun was scorching my head, the light blinding, I started to chant “The Conversation!”, “The Conversation!”
 That kept me going.